Endel Tulving: Biography

 Tulving was born in Petseri, Estonia, in 1927.
 In 1944, following the Soviet re-occupation of Estonia, Tulving (then 17 years old) and his younger brother Hannes were separated from their family and sent to live in Germany.
 In Germany, he finished high school and worked as a teacher and interpreter for the U.S. army.
 He briefly studied medicine at Heidelberg University before he immigrated to Canada in 1949.
 In 1950, he married Ruth Mikkelsaar, a fellow Estonian from Tartu whom he had met at a refugee camp in Germany.
 The couple were married until her death in 2012.
 They had two daughters: Elo Ann, and Linda.

-Tulving completed a bachelor's (1953) and master's degree (1954) from the University of Toronto, and earned a PhD in experimental psychology (1956) from Harvard University under the supervision of Stanley Smith Stevens.
+Tulving attended the University of Toronto where he completed a bachelor's at University College (1953) and master's degree (1954), and earned a PhD in experimental psychology (1956) from Harvard University under the supervision of Stanley Smith Stevens.
 His doctoral dissertation was on the topic of oculomotor adjustments and visual acuity.

 In 1956, Tulving accepted a lectureship at the University of Toronto as a lecturer, where he would remain for the rest of his career, with a brief interlude as Professor of Psychology at Yale University from 1970 to 1974.
 He served as Chair of the Department of Psychology from 1974 to 1980, and became a Professor in 1985.
 In 1992, he retired from full-time work at the University of Toronto and began working at the Rotman Research Institute.
 By 2019, he held the titles of Professor Emeritus at the University of Toronto and Visiting Professor of Psychology at Washington University in St. Louis.

 Tulving died from complications of a stroke at a nursing home in Mississauga, Ontario, on September 11, 2023, at the age of 96.